Ten-James/czechtina-old/README.md

 Current version: 0.1.5

 Czechtina is programming language based on C and czech language.
+Czechtina should be faster to write than c and with additional features, easier to maintain. lot of features are still missing, but it is still in development.
 Compiler is written in Kotlin using [Klang](https://github.com/j-jzk/klang) Library For more information about language see [CHANGELOG.md](CHANGELOG.md)